Tyler-Pritchard/back-end-developer-challenge/README.md

 ##### Questions for D&D:

 * How should the resistance amount be determined in the damage function?
-How should Possible Damage Types be incorporated as a data structure?
+How should Possible Damage Types be incorporated (as a data structure, a table)?
+* Any specific tests that should be written?